Hi, I’m Paul Cullen and I’m A Thirsk Counsellor.

-I have lived in North Yorkshire for almost a decade after emigrating from Lancashire.
-It was there where I trained and qualified as a counsellor in 2007.
+I have lived in North Yorkshire for a decade now, after emigrating from Lancashire where I trained and qualified as a counsellor in 2007.

 I have always had an interest in mental health and well-being.
 However, academically poor when I left school, I worked in factories as a cabinet-maker for a several years before a series of life experiences and misadventures led me to working in a soup kitchen with people struggling with homelessness, substance misuse, alcoholism alongside mental health difficulties whilst also working as a window cleaner.
 I then worked as a support worker and therapist in a residential drug and alcohol rehabilitation centre and then in a secondary school in pastoral care whilst I was training as a counsellor.